-The objective of both the supplier and the retailer is to ensure that a product is on the shelf when a customer wants to buy it.
+The objective of both the supplier and the retailer is to maximise product availability i.e ensuring the product is on the shelf when a customer wants to buy it.
 Effective management of your ‘flow-of-goods’ from production line to consumer is much more nuanced than “did a supplier deliver what I ordered last month?”.

 That said, most suppliers still focus on supplier-to-retailer service level - ie did I deliver exactly what the retailer ordered?
 It makes for a nice KPI report, or at worst a ‘name and shame’ of worst offenders.